rscottwatson/k8s-vagrant/README.md

 ## About The Project

 This is my attempt to spin up kubernetes clusters quickly while studying for the CKA certification.
-I found that using docker desktop and minikube was not complete enough for some type of testing.
+I found that using docker desktop and minikube was not complete enough for some of the tests I wanted to perform.

+## Todo
+Need to remove docker as the CRI since it will be unsupported as of k8s 1.20

 <!-- GETTING STARTED -->
 ## Getting Started